DTXavier24/CTF/Steganography/Kuki's Puzzle/readme.md

 The qr code leads us to a link to download another zip file
 <br>As usual, just solve the puzzle and we'll get the flag
 ![image](https://github.com/user-attachments/assets/ea9063ac-b96d-4e44-be81-06b97ccfd4e2)

+Overall, this challenge is good as it introduces bit plane steganography, just that not being able to easily scan the qr is quite painful,urghhhhh.